mlemnet/catlab/README.md

+# CatLab 🐱

-CatLab is my personal homelab repository, focused on managing and experimenting with **Kubernetes clusters** on Raspberry Pi devices and old mini-PC's.
+CatLab is my personal homelab repository, focused on managing and experimenting with **Kubernetes clusters** on Raspberry Pi devices and old mini-PCs.
 It’s a playground for learning, testing GitOps, and exploring cluster automation.
-And also my CV :D (I'm open to work! :))
+And also my CV 😎 (I’m open to work!)

+---

 ## Current Setup